Albay Forever

 "Albay Forever" (Albay Sagkod pa Man), also known as the Albay Hymn or the Albay Provincial Hymn, is the official anthem of the province of Albay in the Philippines.

 History

 "Albay Forever" was composed by Jose R. Ravalo of Oas, who also wrote the song's original English lyrics.

-The Sangguniang Panlalawigan of Albay officially adopted the song on March 31, 2004, with the passage of Ordinance No. 02-2004.
+The Albay Provincial Board officially adopted the song on March 31, 2004, with the passage of Ordinance No. 02-2004.
 Lyrics in Central Bikol, the largest regional language spoken in the province, were also subsequently adopted.